clwg/go-rotating-logger/readme.md

 }
 ```

+Paramters:
-LogDir: The directory where the log files will be stored.
+- LogDir: The directory where the log files will be stored.
-FilenamePrefix: The prefix for the log file names.
+- FilenamePrefix: The prefix for the log file names.
-MaxLines: The maximum number of lines that a log file can have before it's rotated.
+- MaxLines: The maximum number of lines that a log file can have before it's rotated.
-RotationTime: The duration after which the log file will be rotated.
+- RotationTime: The duration after which the log file will be rotated.

-Initialize the logger
+Initializing the logger

 ```go
 logger, err := rotatinglogger.NewLogger(config)